What is Writer's Block?

 Free Universal Book Links

-The root cause of writer’s block varies from person to person, but the main causes can be broken down into the following:
+The root cause of writer’s block varies from person to person, but here are some common causes.

-The first reason authors may encounter writer’s block is that they feel that all of their work will be for nothing, or that their work won’t meet their level of expectation.
+Authors may encounter writer’s block when they feel that all of their work will be for nothing.
+They fear that their book or article or poem won’t sell and that others may view them as a failure.

 Lack of Inspiration